cinderblocks/MEGAbolt/README.md

 ## Disclaimer

 MEGAbolt has *no* affiliation or endorsement from the METAbolt project or its author.
-MEGAbolt promises no compatiblity with plugins for said client and should be considered a seperate work entirely.
+MEGAbolt promises no compatibility with plugins for said client and should be considered a separate work entirely.

 ### Prerequisites